shirleyyg/multinational-retail-data-centralisation696/README.md

 # Create a database in PostgreSQL called sales_data.
 Then run the script file create_tables.py to create database tables to sales_data DB
 python create_tables.py
 ```
-Create a database in PostgreSQL called sales_data.
-Then run create_tables.py file to create tables to sales_data DB

 ## File structure of the project